Make entries with EDI and basedata

-To submit your entries through EDI, you'll need to:
+To submit your entries through EDI, you'll need to take the following steps.

 - Install the A2C migration application from JCQ and Avco Systems

-- download the basedata for your series – see below
+- Download the basedata for your series (see the section below)

-- see entry fields for help filling the information in.
+- See entry fields for help filling the information in correctly

-Our main entries page shows when we'll update this page with basedata for each series.
+Our main entries page shows the dates when we will update this page with basedata for each series.

 We can only include one discount (or classification) code per award in our basedata.